alethena/Share-Dispenser-Two-Sided/README.md

 * Initially a total of `uint256 public initialNumberOfShares` shares are allocated (i.e. sent to) the share dispenser contract.
 * The first share is to be sold at price `uint256 public minPriceInXCHF` and the last at price `uint256 public maxPriceInXCHF`.
 Inbetween a linear interpolation is used, please see the pricing documentation for details and formulas.
 * The pricing functions are implemented in the `getCumulatedPrice` and `getCumulatedBuyBackPrice` functions which both take two arguments, namely the number of shares to be bought/sold and the number of shares currently available.
-* There is a relation between buy and sell prices in the sense that, assuming zero spread, buying shares and subsequently selling them straight away should have no effect apart from transactions fees spent.
+* There is a relation between buy and sell prices in the sense that buying shares and subsequently selling them straight away should have no effect apart from transactions fees spent.
-* If the company additionally supplies XCHF or if a spread is set, a situation can occur where the number of shares held by the contract exceeds `initialNumberOfShares`.
+* If the company additionally supplies XCHF, a situation can occur where the number of shares held by the contract exceeds `initialNumberOfShares`.
 In this case, the share surplus will be sold at price `minPriceInXCHF`.
 * The buy and sell sides can be separately enabled/disabled through the variables `bool public buyEnabled` and `bool public sellEnabled`.

 **The Buy Process**